-The student will attempt to rectify the complaint with the person or party directly involved in the alleged violation within ten (10) college business days.
+- The student will attempt to rectify the complaint with the person or party directly involved in the alleged violation within ten (10) college business days.
 For the purpose of this policy, a "business day" shall be a weekday during which regular classes are being held at the college.
-Every effort will be made to resolve the complaint at the lowest possible level.

-- Where resolution is impossible or unsatisfactory to either party, the student should appeal to the appropriate supervisor within ten (10) college business days.
+Every effort will be made to resolve the complaint at the lowest possible level. - 2.
+Where resolution is impossible or unsatisfactory to either party, the student should appeal to the appropriate supervisor within ten (10) college business days.
 The supervisor will informally discuss the matter with the student in an effort to resolve the complaint. - 3.
 If the student feels the complaint has not been resolved, they may submit a written complaint to the Dean of Student Services within ten (10) college working days from the time the complaint was filed at the previous level.
 The Dean will work with all parties involved to mediate the complaint in a timely manner.
 In order to mediate the complaint, the Dean may engage faculty or staff members relevant to the complaint in an informal discussion.
 The decision of the Dean of Student Services regarding a non-academic complaint is final.
+Students residing outside of the State of Arizona while attending YC who want to resolve a grievance should follow the College's Student Grievance Review Process.
+If an issue cannot be resolved internally, you may file a complaint to the Arizona SARA portal entity.
+A student may also wish to contact the consumer protection agency of the state in which they reside.